“What do you think about my new song?” I signed when I picked her up.

 “My face got red, yeah?
 Is it your first time seeing the skyline?”
 I pointed to the outside.

-“Yes, I never been to this hill as long as I can remember.
-Never realized that we have a beautiful city lights.”
+“Yes, I have never been to this hill as long as I can remember.
+Never realized that we have beautiful city lights.”
 Her smile just got wider again I think.

 “2 chicken soup and 2 milkshakes.”
-The waiter interrupt us.
+The waiter interrupts us.
 Good timing sir I thought to myself.

-Later on, I couldn’t quite remember what we’re discussing about.
+Later on, I couldn’t quite remember what we’re discussing.
 Well, I could recall it if I want to but all I could remember was her bright smile and the wonderful city lights.
 We even spend 10 minutes in silence to enjoy the scenery.